BlakeFraser/os_assignment_3/comp2002-os-mergesort/README.txt

 ## Features and usage

 Main Features:
 Parallel sorting and stable merging, with a thread safe design.

-Summarise the main features of your program.
-It is also appropriate to instruct the user how to use your program.
+Refer to building the project to see how to run it.

 ## Testing